 Greetings!
 Thanks for stopping my Peppermint Alley.
 I’m glad you’re here.

-Now I also write a monthly newsletter that arrives in the mail.
-It’s called the Peppermint Alley Press.
+Still true: I love paper goods…stationary, cards, stamps, zines… One thing that has remained relatively consistent is that I write a mostly monthly non-news newsletter, called the Peppermint Alley Press.
 You can sign up for it here.
 I like slow mail, I like the romantic excitement of opening the mail box and finding an actual letter or personal something.
 So I am putting some of that out into the world.

 I tend to see home as something not involving a physical building.
-I get homesick for people, seasonal foods, experiences, and moments of beauty more than for our house, our bed, etc. So in this virtual “home” space on Peppermint Alley, I hope to capture the thoughts, pictures, and activity of our home in the world.
+I get homesick for people, seasonal foods, experiences, and moments of beauty more than for our house, a specific bed, etc. So in this virtual “home” space on Peppermint Alley, I hope to capture the thoughts, pictures, and activity of being at home in my body and in the world.
 I’m also the sort of person who loves to have drop-in visitors…the sort of friends who stop by with chocolate or drop in for coffee or spend a week (or month) with a tent pitched in my backyard.
-I don’t know how much that sort of friendship still exists…maybe it’s because we are more busy or we live further apart or because we moved… But I sure hope that stop-in friendship is out there somewhere…So stop on by… bring a favorite recipe, sample fresh biscotti, play with us, sit on our porch, leave a comment, share a story…Consider yourself more than welcome to make yourself at home.
+I don’t know how much that sort of friendship still exists…maybe it’s because we are more busy or we live further apart… But I sure hope that stop-in friendship is out there somewhere…So stop on by… bring a favorite recipe, sample fresh biscotti, play with us, sit on our porch, leave a comment, share a story…Consider yourself more than welcome to make yourself at home.